 VI.
-NEXUS APPLICATION DEFINITIONS
+APPLICATION DEFINITIONS

-An application definition specifies a data structure for a given application domain.
+An application definition, expressed in NXDL, specifies a data structure for a given application domain such as a scientific technique or a specific type of instrument.
 The data structure consists of a hierarchy of NeXus groups.
 For each group, a minimum content is specified.
-Application definitions are therefore complementary to base class definitions, which specify the maximum content of groups.
+Application definitions are therefore different than base class definitions, which specify a comprehensive dictionary of terms that can be used.

-Typically, an application definition addresses one type of instrument, like X-ray reflectometer, or direct-geometry neutron time-of-flight spectrometer.
-Therefore application definitions were originally named instrument definitions.
-However, as NeXus can also be used for processed data like a tomography reconstruction or a dynamic scattering law $S(Q,\omega)$ , the more generic term application definition is preferred.
+Historically, an application definition addressed one type of instrument, like X-ray reflectometer, or direct-geometry neutron time-of-flight spectrometer.
+Thus, application definitions were originally named instrument definitions.
+However, as NeXus can also be used for processed data like a tomography reconstruction or a dynamic scattering law $S(Q,\omega)$ , the more generic term application definition has been adopted.